 Indeed, in order to reach the lofty goal of a never-ending Shabbos, The Carlebach Shul, together with its rabbi, is dedicated to bringing Reb Shlomo's Torah teachings to Jews of all backgrounds in an atmosphere of warmth and joy.

-Make membership in the Carlebach Shul your gift to your self!
-Commit to help the Carlebach Shul grow and continue to spread the message of our beloved Reb Shlomo, zit’s!
+Make membership in the Carlebach Shul your gift to yourself!
+Commit to helping the Carlebach Shul grow and continue to spread the message of our beloved Reb Shlomo, zt'l!

 Congregation Kehilath Jacob, known as the Carlebach Shul, is an established landmark of Manhattan's West Side.
 It is certainly one of the most unique synagogues in New York City, possibly in the world.